DataDuckETL/DataDuck/README.md

     $ dataduck quickstart

 The quickstart wizard will ask you for credentials to your database, then create the basic setup for your project.
-After the setup, your project's ETL can be run by running `ruby src/main.rb`
+After the quickstart, you'll still need to edit the .env and config/base.yml files, as well as customize your tables.
+Finally, your project's ETL can be run by running the `dataduck etl all` command.

 If you'd like to run this regularly, such as every night, it's recommended to use the [whenever](https://github.com/javan/whenever) gem to manage a cron job to regularly run the ETL.